Warning: Major spoilers ahead for Rogue One. If you haven't seen the movie yet, now's your chance to make the jump to hyperspace!

 But Rogue One went a step further.
 By setting the action mere days before A New Hope, and leading directly into it, the new movie didn't just invoke our love for the good old OT, it did something revolutionary: Rogue One changed the Original Trilogy forever.

-In Return of the Jedi, when the Rebel Alliance faces the second of what now seems to be an endless parade of Death Stars (let's face it, that's basically what Starkiller Base is in The Force Awakens), Mon Mothma explains that the crucial plans to this battle station came at a price.
+In Return of the Jedi, when the Rebel Alliance faces the second of what now seems to be an endless parade of Death Stars, Mon Mothma explains that the crucial plans to this battle station came at a price.

 It's almost an offhand comment, and that's the last we hear of these mysterious Bothans, as they are merely tools to establish the gravity of the situation.